koyeary/shes-testing-me/README.md

-  # Shooting Cats Out of a Cannon
+  # CannonBall (with Cats!)

-  A program that will allow you to victimize feral cats, by shooting them out of a cannon
+  A simple commandline program that allows you to shoot cats out of a cannon

   ## Installation

-  We recommend head-first, to avoid injury.
-But you can do it the other way.
+  we recommend installing the cats head-first into the cannon, to keep them from biting

   ## Usage

-  Run away after you light it
+  well. be careful

   ## License

-  Released under the l;akja'f license.
+  Released under the MIT (obviously) license.

   ## Contributing

-  abkejaf'
+  Kat Yeary

   ## Tests

-  adfk
+  This is kind of a one-and-done deal.
+Once that cat is gone, she's gone